SiteMap

 The ELM-PS was launched aboard the space shuttle Endeavour on the STS-123 Mission (1J/A) on March 11, 2008.
 The ELM-PS traveled to the International Space Station (ISS) carrying a total of eight racks (five Kibo subsystem racks, two experiment racks, and one stowage rack), all of which were re-installed in the PM.

-During the STS-123 Mission, the ELM-PS was attached to a temporary location, the zenith port of the Harmony module (Node 2), and then relocated to its final location, the zenith port of the PM, during the STS-124 Mission (1J).
+During the STS-123 Mission, the ELM-PS was attached to a temporary location, the zenith port of the Harmony module (Node 2), and then relocated to its final location, the zenith port of the PM on June 7, 2008, during the STS-124 Mission (1J).

 STS-123 Mission (1J/A)